joshwhittick/gym_lifts_SQL_DB_streamlit_version/README.md

 **Development of https://github.com/joshwhittick/gym_lifting_tracking as a web app using https://streamlit.io to host and https://heroku.com/ for a PostgreSQL DB**

-files here are for the purpose of launcing app on streamlit and not for running on personal machine and DB
+files here are for the purpose of launcing app on streamlit and not for running on personal machine with MySQL DB

 **notes on files included:**